Student loan debt is the second most abundant type of debt in the United

 private student loan debt is an entirely separate story.
 Because these loans come from private lenders,

-consumers have a lot more options when it comes to debt relief that they
+consumers have a more options when it comes to debt reduction that they

 Expect Pushback from Lenders

-Lenders on student loans are likely going to be hesitant to negotiate on
+Lenders on private student loans are likely going to be hesitant to negotiate

-a student loan unless the loan is already in default.
-If you can avoid
+on a student loan unless the loan is already in default.
+If you can

-going into default, it’s strongly advised you do so in order to
+avoid going into default, it’s strongly advised you do so in order to prevent possibly being

-prevent possible damage to your credit rating.
-However, for some people,
+sued and damage to your credit rating.
+However, for some people, they

-plan could be more beneficial in the long run.
-But keep in mind “strategically
+in the long run.
+But keep in mind “strategically defaulting”

 However, lenders know that getting something back on a loan that’s